secretstartups/handbook/content/handbook/communication/_index.md

 ![Custom emoji](/images/handbook/values-custom-emoji.png)

-As a second iteration, we will [add these custom emoji to GitLab](https://gitlab.com/gitlab-org/gitlab/-/issues/231317) to enable tanuki values reactions in issues and MRs.
+As a second iteration, we have [added these custom emoji to GitLab](https://gitlab.com/gitlab-org/gitlab/-/issues/231317) to enable tanuki values reactions in issues, epics, and MRs within the `gitlab-com` and `gitlab-org` groups.

 As a later iteration, we will begin tracking the number of emoji reactions for each value through the Reacji API and update this page with our findings!